Comfortable Sleeping Bear Dunes Lodging

 The "sleeping bear" is a small tree-covered area at the top of the bluff that, when viewed from the lake, has the appearance of a sleeping bear, and the bear cub islands are North and South Manitou Island in Lake Michigan.
 Today, only a small remnant of the "sleeping bear" remains, due to wind and erosion.

-Prime Location for Relaxing Fun
+Our Sleeping Bear Dunes Hotel's the Prime Location for Relaxing Fun

 The Sleeping Bear Dunes are perfect for a day trip for the whole family.
 Located on the Leelanau Peninsula, the dunes not only offer outdoor recreation, but they are also close to lots of great restaurants, wineries and shopping in various nearby small towns.
 Browse antique shops, grab an ice cream cone or latte, stroll through art galleries, and then tour a winery and sample some of the wines.
 Then, after a long day, head back to our waterfront hotel for some relaxation by the fire pit or a soak in the whirlpool.